brooklynrail/brooklynrail-platform/content/events/2021/08/publishing-in-transit-new-directions.md

 ---
 title: "Publishing-in-Transit: New Directions"
 deck: Editors and Writers in Conversation
-summary: Writer and literary critic Cole Swensen joins Declan Spring, Vice President & Senior Editor at New Directions Press, alongside authors Forrest Gander and Thalia Field, for a conversation on literary publishing.
-We conclude with a reading by Spring.
+summary: Writer and literary critic Cole Swensen joins Vice President & Senior Editor at New Directions Press Declan Spring alongside authors Forrest Gander and Thalia Field for a conversation on literary publishing.
+We'll open with readings by Gander and Field and conclude with a poetry reading by Spring.
 people:
   - person: cole-swensen
   - person: declan-spring